eslamfayad/terasic-de10-nano-kit/code-samples/gpio-leds/gpio-leds-readme.md

 # Examples Directory

 The GPIO examples directory is located on the SD Card that shipped with the DE10-Nano kit.
 If your SD Card has been damaged, erased, or misplaced, you can get the latest image from the SD Card downloads site <need link for SDCard git>.
-This folder contains source code, archives, binaries, and an area called the sandbox in which you can experiment.
+This directory contains source code, archives, binaries, and a sub-directory called the sandbox.

 The sandbox directory contains source files, scripts, and instructions you can review, run, modify, and recompile the example designs.
 It also contains a tar ball copy of the entire sandbox contents so they can be restored if needed.